fluentassertions/fluentassertions/docs/documentation.md

 ## TimeSpans ##

-FA also support a few dedicated methods that apply to (nullable) TimeSpans directly:
+FA also support a few dedicated methods that apply to (nullable) `TimeSpan` instances directly:

 ```csharp
 var timeSpan = new TimeSpan(12, 59, 59);